 If you really don’t want to be tied to a tour group when you’re off the ship, you could apply for a Russian visa.
 However, it’s a complicated and expensive process, and I don’t recommend bothering with it unless you adamantly don’t want to stay with a guide.

 Be sure to start the application process early, because it can take several weeks to obtain your visa.
-Russian immigration will not issue visas at the passport control desk.
+Russian immigration won’t issue visas at the passport control desk.

 Going through immigration at the cruise terminal

-Give yourself plenty of time to get through immigration, especially if you’re meeting a tour group.
+Give yourself plenty of time to get through immigration in St. Petersburg, especially if you’re meeting a tour group.
 Depending on the time of day, it can take up to 45 minutes to get through passport control.
 Each adult passenger needs to go through by themselves, even if you’re traveling with your family.

 Immigration officials in St. Petersburg are notoriously stern, so don’t be offended if they don’t make eye contact, smile, or acknowledge your greeting.
 That’s just how they are.

 Have your passport, visa (if you have one), cruise card, and tour tickets ready before you approach the window.
-If you’re entering with the visa-free program, you’ll be given a small piece of paper to tuck in your passport.
+If you’re entering as part of the visa-free program, the agent will give you a small piece of paper to tuck in your passport.
 Don’t lose this paper!
 You’ll need to present it when you return.